More of us are feeling overwhelmed by constant negative news

 4. Have phone-free times

-If you often find yourself doomscrolling, having set phone-free times or zones could help break this habit.
+If you often find yourself doomscrolling, you could prioritise having phone-free times or zones that could help break this habit.
 You could try turning off notifications or switching your phone to aeroplane mode at certain times of the day.
-Or, try keeping certain areas phone-free zones, such as the bedroom or dinner times.
+Or, try keeping certain areas phone-free zones, such as the bedroom or meal times.
 Allow yourself some time that’s not going to be interrupted by the ‘ping’ of yet another notification.

 5. Talk with others